Enumeration of graphs with a heavy-tailed degree sequence: Introduction

-It has been observed empirically that most real-world scale-free networks have degree sequences following a power law whose parameter satisfies $2<\gamma<3$.
-In such cases, the bound $B$ discussed above cannot be a positive constant.
-The best possible value of $B$ would follow from a good estimate of the probability that a random multigraph generated by the pairing model is simple.
-Unfortunately, even this is not currently known for any $\gamma\le 3$.
-It is well known that computing this probability is equivalent to enumerating graphs with the given degree sequence (see Section~\ref{sec:results} for more detail).
+It is well known that computing the probability that the pairing multigraph is simple is equivalent to enumerating graphs with the given degree sequence (see Section~\ref{sec:results} for more detail).
 When $2<\gamma<3$, the power-law graphs have a linear (in $n$) number of edges, whereas the maximum degree is much greater than $n^{1/3}$.
 Hence, the asymptotic result in~\cite{MW2} cannot be applied.
 A recent result of Janson~\cite{J,J2} also deals with the case of a linear number of edges, i.e.\ $M_1=O(n)$, giving an asymptotic approximation for $g({\bf d})$ in the case that $M_2=O(M_1)$.
 This applies to some cases not covered by the result from~\cite{MW2}, such as when one vertex has degree approximately $\sqrt n$ and the others have bounded degree.
 However, a power-law degree sequence with $\gamma\le3$ also fails to obey $M_2=O(M_1)$.

+In this paper, we take the next step required for proving properties of graphs with real-world power-law degree sequences, by solving the asymptotic enumeration problem (equivalently, estimating the probability that the pairing model gives a simple graph in such cases) for a certain range of values of the parameter $\gamma$ below 3.
+Here, since $M_2\ne O(M_1)$, the expected number of loops and multiple edges in the pairing model increases to some power of $n$, suggesting that the probability of a simple graph is likely to be exponentially small.
+Estimating this probability with desired precision consequently becomes much more difficult than say in~\cite{J}, where $M_2 = O(M_1)$ and consequently the probability being estimated is bounded away from 0.